CALL TODAY: (704) 894-9620 // Mooresville Office Location

 I have worked in the semiconductor industry as a Failure Analysis Technician where I was able to get inside the IC chips and, using high power microscopes and advanced test equipment, determine why a chip had failed.

 I was a Broadcast Engineer in the Providence, RI Radio and TV Market where I was responsible for the proper operation of all of the electronic equipment from the live trucks and studios to several 30 Kilo Watt FM, 50 Kilo Watt AM and a 3 Mega Watt UHF TV transmitter.

 In 1993 I took the position of Chief Technical Officer for a digital reader board company where I was responsible for the timely installation LED reader boards on a fleets of over 1000 buses in both Providence, RI and Dallas, TX.
 Post installation I was responsible for their ongoing maintenance and the development of wireless delivery technologies to get the data to the vehicles while under way.
 This company folded due to lack of funding but I continued to do their ongoing electronics maintenance and consulting through 2005.

 In 2005 I developed an interactive voice response (IVR) system for delivering medical test results to patients in multiple languages.
 This was the first of its kind.
 I have designed robots, worked on aerial delivery systems, setup and maintained a 300 plus two-way radio network for the ESPN ECO challenge in Maine.

 I have written programs in a dozen languages, from PC BASIC, C, C++, COBOL, FORTRAN to Assembly.

-Since 1998 I have owned and operated a computer repair shop first in Rhode Island for 8 years and now here in the Lake Norman area of North Carolina where my wife and I and 2 children now call home.
+Since 1998 I have owned and operated a computer repair shop first in Rhode Island for 8 years and since 2005 here in the Lake Norman area of North Carolina where my wife and I and 2 children now call home.